 Come see special Southern handguns including both Griswold and Gunnison and Spiller & Burr revolvers.
 These bronze-framed sixguns were copies of Northern designs by Colt & Whitney.
 There will also be an example of the mysterious J. and F. Garrett single shot pistol made in Greensboro, North Carolina.

 For some uniquely Texan representation, we’ll have both .36 and .44 percussion Dance revolvers on hand.
 Less than 500 of these revolvers were made in the small Dance Brothers factory in Columbia, TX.

 How about some imports? – we’ll be bringing two rare LeMat revolvers, each with a nine-shot regular cylinder, backed up for a tenth smoothbore blast with its extra shotgun barrel.

 One of the handguns that made it through the blockade, a sidehammer five-shot Kerr revolver from British shores will also be present.

 Still want more?
 We’ll also have two Sharps carbines on hand.
 One being a Southern Sharps made in Richmond, Virginia and a captured Northern Model 1859 carbine recovered at the Battle of Rappahannock Station (Remington, VA today).

-NRA now has two museums – one in Fairfax, VA and our second, the NRA’s National Sporting Arms Museum at Bass Pro Shops in Springfield, MO opened last August.
+NRA has more than just one museum – you can visit our local galleries (National Firearms Museum) at the NRA HQ building in Fairfax, VA and last summer our second, the NRA’s National Sporting Arms Museum at Bass Pro Shops in Springfield, MO now offers a thousand more great guns.
 Both are free for admission and are open daily.
 We hope you can visit our museums and make a special effort to drop by the C&E Gunshow for this one-time exhibition!
 For more information, e-mail email@example.com, or call (703) 267-1600.